 Teacher Education at Binghamton

-At Binghamton, Teacher Education is organized around several graduate programs.
-Although some of our courses are open to undergraduates as electives, our teacher certification programs are offered at the masters level only.
+At Binghamton, teacher education is organized around several graduate programs.
+Some of our courses are open to undergraduates as electives, but our teacher certification programs are offered at the master's level only.

 Our Pre-Service Programs are for students who do not yet have any certification to teach.
 Our In-Service Programs are for students who already hold teacher certification.
-Please read about the programs that interest you to learn if you are qualified to apply.
+Read about the programs that interest you to learn if you are qualified to apply.

 - teachers who do not qualify for one of our other programs

 - international students who do not hold NYS certification